New Compost Service Open to All Households in Golden

 How Can I Sign Up?

 - Please call 303-277-TRASH (8727) to start service.
-Alpine Waste customer service representatives will indicate when your cart and kitchen container will be delivered.
+Alpine Waste customer service representatives will indicate when your cart will be delivered.

 - Monthly fees are $9.45, subsidized by the Golden Community Sustainability Advisory Board to encourage household participation.
 You may cancel anytime.

 Thank you for participating in the Golden Organics Program.
 Your efforts to keep printed material out of the trash help divert waste from the landfill.
 You are making a difference in protecting our community and environment!